Opening RemarksMary Beth GoodmanDeputy Secretary GeneralOECD

 The interconnection between these issues requires them to be approached as one system.
 This session will explore these issues, including their interdependencies, to give policy makers an understanding of the initiatives they can deploy to unlock investment in green infrastructure.

 Due to funding shortages, many countries cannot rely solely on new construction to bridge the infrastructure gap.
 Instead, they can enhance the efficiency of existing infrastructure through advanced asset management, demand management, and repurposing assets and land to reduce reliance on traditional infrastructure.
-This discussion will explore diverse non-built solutions that countries are implementing to deliver essential infrastructure services while addressing the climate challenge.
+This discussion will consider the wide-ranging non-built solutions countries are taking to deliver the infrastructure services needed while working with other constraints, such as budgetary limits or tackling climate change.

 Trust between governments and citizens is declining at a time when challenges like climate change require governments to persuade citizens to make change for a greater good.
 For infrastructure, this means persuading citizens to interact with new infrastructure, such as wind farms and mass rapid transit, in new places.